Skip to contents

 How to Interpret This:

-• event.cvRisks: This is the cross-validated error for each individual base learner.
-The meta-learner uses these errors to calculate the optimal weights.
+• summary(fit): This reports the cross-validated risk for each individual base learner.
+The meta-learner uses these risks to calculate the optimal weights.
 Lower risk always indicates better performance.

 If you passed newdata during the training phase, SuperSurv already calculated the predictions for your test set.
 However, in a real-world clinical setting, you will often train the model once and then predict on brand new patients months later.